David-OConnor/stm32-hal/README.md

 [svd2rust](https://github.com/rust-embedded/svd2rust).

 It provides a consistent API across multiple families, with minimal code repetition.
-This makes it easyto switch MCUs within, or across families, for a given project.
+This makes it easy to switch MCUs within, or across families, for a given project.

 Motivation: Use STM32s in real-world hardware projects.
 Be able to switch MCUs with minimal code change.